andre96ac/Inde-ts-models-generator/README.md

         generateRowId: boolean;
         //set true if you want to prefix the table name with the component name as db name, following syntax "CREATE TABLE {{comp name}}.{{entity name}}..."
         compAsDbName: boolean;
+        //generate all table creation instructions in one single file per component (every instruction separated by ';')
+        outputSingleFile: boolean

         //#endregion
     }